matt-handy/TheAllCommander/README.md

 ## What TheAllCommander is not...
 TheAllCommander does not natively sling exploits - this is not trying to be Metasploit.
 TheAllCommander does not provide malware agents for use in an engagement - this is not trying to be Cobalt Strike.
+	Note: TheAllCommander daemon announces itself with a warning in the Windows Event Log.
+It is <em>not</em> intended for red team engagements.

 # Concept of Operations
 The central server, TheAllCommander, receives incoming connections on a variety of communications protocols.
 Current, it supports HTTP, HTTPS, Email, text over TCP, and UDP (DNS traffic emulation).
 This allows for a single server to control local daemons over any of those protocols.
 TheAllCommander can be controlled from either a LocalConnection terminal based interface or TheAllCommanderFE, an Angular application developed to allow a GUI for inputing commands.
 All commands, listed below, are translated by TheAllCommander into a platform specific format if needed, and then transmitted to the local daemon.